2022 Year in Review

 Lift All Boats

 Over 90% of the money we spend, we spend on lobster.
 And lobstermen are overwhelmingly white.
 Because there is a strict limit to licenses in Maine, and the only way to guarantee a license is to complete over 1,000 student hours before you turn twenty, it’s very difficult for an industry outsider to pursue lobstering as a career.
-That makes it another way that BIPOC entrepreneurs are systematically excluded.
+That makes it another way that historically disadvantaged groups are systematically excluded.
 To diversify where we spend our money, we need to diversify our core industry.

 This year, four intrepid students joined year one of our Lift All Boats project to overcome these barriers.
 Joshua, Cristiano, Justin, and Mogga came fishing one day per week, learned the ins and outs of lobstering, completed their government paperwork to advance on their student licenses, and learned off-the-boat lessons like personal financial management.
 They rapidly developed skills and confidence.
 As Joshua told NPR, “being alone out on the ocean sometimes, just doing your job and getting work done, you're really focused on nothing else.
 You can leave everything else behind.
 It's good.
 It's very therapeutic, I think.”